Reading: Applied Part 7. Specification CI: specification as an executable artifact

 Transfer to high_memory_usage

-The educational example works on incident payload, but in capstone/ you need a line for high_memory_usage.
-Apply the same two classes of checks to your requirements:
+The training example works on incident payload, but in capstone/ you need a line for high_memory_usage.
+Apply the same two classes of checks to your own requirements:

-If the Coverage and Schema negative lines for high_memory_usage cannot be written — it means requirements.md does not yet have a checkable requirement, or the schema does not yet distinguish P0 without backup.
+If you cannot write Coverage and Schema negative lines for high_memory_usage, it means requirements.md does not yet contain a checkable requirement, or the schema does not yet distinguish P0 without backup.

-In the educational package, preserve changes to requirements.md, plan.md, validation.md, or the schema.
-Temporary fixtures created only for local diagnostics are not needed if they did not become part of the regression set.
+In the training package, keep changes to requirements.md, plan.md, validation.md, or the schema.
+Temporary fixtures created only for local diagnostics are not needed unless they have become part of the regression set.

-Here "executable artifact" does not mean running Markdown as a program.
-It refers to checking requirements, plans, and examples with ordinary CI scripts.
+Here, "executable artifact" does not mean running Markdown as a program.
+It is about checking requirements, plan, and examples with ordinary CI scripts.

-Run a mandatory GitHub Actions gate on both pull_request and push to the protected branch.
+Run a mandatory GitHub Actions gate on both pull_request and push to a protected branch.
 Why both triggers.
-A specification violation can enter through two paths: via a regular pull request or via a direct update of service files.
+A specification violation can enter in two ways: through an ordinary pull request, or through a direct update of service files.

 • requirements.md,